SirigiriKarthikKumar/SirigiriKarthikKumar/README.md

 - 🎓 B.Tech in Information Technology, **Sri Mittapalli College of Engineering**, Andhra Pradesh — Graduated 2026
 - 📊 Data Analyst with hands-on experience in **SQL, Python, Excel, and Power BI**, skilled in Data Cleaning, EDA, Dashboard Development, and KPI Reporting
 - 💼 Completed Data Analyst internships at **Elevate Labs** and **Skyllx**, working on real-world datasets and business dashboards
-- 🌱 Currently exploring **Advanced SQL, Tableau, and the basics of Machine Learning**
 <!-- Edit the line below any time your target roles/locations change -->
 - 🎯 Seeking **Data Analyst** roles at IT/consulting firms and analytics companies in **Hyderabad, Bangalore, or Andhra Pradesh**
 - 📫 Reach me at **sirigiri.karthick@gmail.com**

-> "In my free time, I enjoy reading books, learning new technologies, and playing badminton.
-Reading helps me improve my knowledge, while sports keep me active and teach me teamwork." 🏸📚
+> "In my free time, I enjoy reading books, learning new technologies and Reading helps me improve my knowledge, while sports keep me active and teach me teamwork." 🏸📚

 ---